symfony/symfony-docs/http_client.rst

     // returns detailed logs about the requests and responses of the HTTP transaction
     $httpLogs = $response->getInfo('debug');

-    // the special "pause_handler" info item is a callable that allows to delay the request
+    // the special "pause_handler" info item is a callable that allows you to delay the request
     // for a given number of seconds; this allows you to delay retries, throttle streams, etc.
     $response->getInfo('pause_handler')(2);